Useful mortgage terminology to learn about and understand.

 Monthly payments are made to pay off a mortgage loan.
 The amount goes towards paying the principal balance and interest, and is determined according to the down payment, term, interest rate and cost of the property.

-When shopping for a new home, you may have to apply for a mortgage in order to finance it.
-This is a loan that allows you to borrow money to buy the property, and then make monthly payments in order to repay the debt with interest.
+When shopping for a new home, most people apply for a mortgage in order to finance it.
+This is a loan that allows you to borrow money to buy the property, and then make monthly payments to repay the debt with interest.

 A lot of work goes into processing a mortgage transaction.
 As the one borrowing money, you will be required to pay an origination fee to cover the costs of putting the mortgage in place.